fleschutz/PowerShell/Docs/open-deep-l-translator.md

 ## open-deep-l-translator.ps1 - Opens the DeepL Translator website

-This script launches the Web browser with the DeepL Translator website.
+This PowerShell script launches the Web browser with the DeepL Translator website.

 ## Parameters
 ```powershell